 Jobs, internships, graduate school, professional school . . . for a University of Michigan undergraduate, the possibilities are endless.
-A Michigan degree opens many doors, and for undergraduates, the array of options may be overwhelming.
+A Michigan degree opens many doors, and for graduating students, the options may be overwhelming.
+U-M has multiple resources to help them navigate the next steps in their career.

 Career Advising